My Demon

-My Demon is a South Korean television series starring Kim Yoo-jung, Song Kang, Lee Sang-yi, and Kim Hae-sook.
+My Demon is a South Korean television series starring Kim You-jung, Song Kang, Lee Sang-yi, Kim Hae-sook, and Jo Hye-joo.
 It aired on SBS TV from November 24, 2023, to January 20, 2024, every Friday and Saturday at 22:00 (KST).
 It is also available for streaming on Wavve in South Korea, and on Netflix in selected regions.

 Synopsis

-The series depicts the story of a fateful encounter between Do Do-hee (Kim Yoo-jung), a haughty but organised heiress of a conglomerate, and Jeong Gu-won (Song Kang), a demon who is cold and carefree, and who temporarily loses his powers.
+The series depicts the story of a fateful encounter between Do Do-hee (Kim You-jung), a haughty but organised heiress of a conglomerate, and Jeong Gu-won (Song Kang), a demon who is cold and carefree, and who temporarily loses his powers.
 The couple embark on a contract marriage, agreeing to help each.
 Over time, their relationship begins to evolve into romance, but not any sooner than they each realise their romance may be dangerous to the other.